COURSE INFORMATION

 BASIC CONCEPTS OF THE COURSE

-2 History of Civil Engineering
+2 Historical developments in Civil Engineering

-3 Branches of Civil Engineering
+3 Working areas of Civil Engineering

 COURSE OUTLINE